 Most taprooms and smaller craft establishments utilize Counter Service: guests approach the bar, counter, or window to place their order and receive their items with a limited number of staff required to help them.
 Bartenders rarely come to the table to take orders.
 With Covid-prevention a top priority, counter service is no longer a safe option.
 It encourages crowding and unsafe closeness among patrons and frequent movement through your space.
 In general, it’s difficult to enforce social distancing and cleanliness standards, especially indoors, with a counter service model.

-The other prevailing service model is Table Service, in which a host seats the guest, a server takes orders tableside, a runner delivers orders to the table, and a busser clears the table—a full service operation.
+The other prevailing service model is Table Service, in which a host seats the guest, a server takes orders tableside, a bartender pours the drinks, a runner delivers orders to the table, and a busser clears the table—a full service operation.
 Utilizing table service is a great solution right now, as it limits guests’ movement and makes it easier to keep them and your staff safe.
 However, staffing a table service model can be more costly than many craft establishments can afford, especially if they’re accustomed to utilizing counter service.

 Why floating service?